 Letters to Friends

-A few weeks in to lockdown, I said to the children “who are you going to write to today?” and Boy Child asked if he could write to a friend.
+One day I said to the children “who are you going to write to today?” and Boy Child asked if he could write to a friend.
 It hadn’t occurred to me to do that but I could see no reason not to.
 Girl Child also thought that was a great idea and decided to do a picture and a note for her friend too.
 As letter writing is a bit unusual these days I wasn’t sure how these letters would be received.
 We’re lucky that most of the kids’ friends live within walking distance so we posted our letters on our daily walk and both children have received letters back.

 We’ve carried on with writing letters to lots of different friends and the kids often choose to write letters in their free time.
 I love seeing their their faces when a letter pops through the door for them!

-Different Structures for Letter Writing
+Different Structures for Letter Writing for Kids

 When we first started writing letters, we downloaded these great cards.
 You print them on A4, half of the sheet has a colouring with the word “Hello”, when you’ve coloured it in, you fold it in half to create a card and write your message on the inside.